x-farzan/Noyz-backend/README.md

 ---

 ### 📌 Note:
-Though this project is inactive, the source code remains accessible for learning and reference purposes.
+Though this project is inactive, the source code remains accessible for reference purposes.